smiracle/interview-questions/README.md

 Alternatively, you can run `npm run s [topic]` which will invoke both the JSON and Readme generation scripts.

 -ex: `npm run systems_design`

+- On Windows I've found that you need to run these commmands from Powershell and have the JQ directory set in your PATH environment variables.
+Check that JQ is correctly installed with `jq --version`.

 #### (Optional) Invoke preprocess_json_data.py